swethasurendar77/Simulation-project/README.md

 Bluetooth Based Home Automation System Simulation on Proteus using Arduino Code

 ## ABSTRACT:
 The Bluetooth-based home automation system is an innovative solution that utilizes Arduino and Proteus simulation to control various household appliances wirelessly.
-This system allows users to control devices such as lights, fans, and electronic appliances through a smartphone or other Bluetooth-enabled devices.
+This system allows users to control devices such as lixghts, fans, and electronic appliances through a smartphone or other Bluetooth-enabled devices.
 The objective of this project is to provide convenience, energy efficiency, and increased security in home automation.

 ## INTRODUCTION:
 Home automation systems have gained significant popularity due to their ability to enhance comfort, convenience, and energy efficiency.
 The use of Bluetooth technology in home automation provides a wireless and user-friendly approach to control various appliances within a household.
 This project aims to simulate a Bluetooth-based home automation system using Arduino and Proteus.
 The system will enable users to remotely control appliances, monitor their status, and receive real-time updates through a smartphone application.